 Manure Minute: Small but mighty: Weed seeds in manure

-August 22, 2022 by Chryseid Modderman, University of Minnesota Extension
+August 22, 2022 by Chryseis Modderman, University of Minnesota Extension

 Weed seeds in manure can be problematic when they result in overgrown, weedy fields after manure application.
 And seeds are in no short supply; a survey found fresh manure on dairy farms had an average of 75,000 seeds per ton.
 But luckily there are some measures one can take to reduce the viability of those seeds.